The Hurricane Heist: Plot

 While looting a mall, Corbyn calls Perkins and makes a deal for the release of Moreno and Breeze as long as she opens the vault and takes the money.
 When Perkins asks where the trade will be conducted, Corbyn tells him to meet them at the Gulfport mall.
-Meanwhile, Will and Corbyn make a plan to shoot the roof glass, causing Corbyn's men to be sucked out through the roof.
+Meanwhile, Will and Corbyn make a plan to shoot the roof glass, causing Perkins's men to be sucked out through the roof.
 After Will talks to Breeze, who has arrived with the defecting Officers, Corbyn shoots the glass roof, sucking them out into the storm as planned.
 Corbyn, Will, and Breeze manage to hold on.
 After the storm surge, Corbyn gives herself up while Breeze rescues the stranded Will.
 Back at the Treasury facility as Corbyn and the remaining mercenaries arrive, Perkins breaks his deal to release Moreno and kills him as revenge for the death of his squadmates.

 As the eye of the storm passes, Perkins and his men take the money, using three of the facility's truck trailers, along with Corbyn.
 Will and Breeze follow them.
 With the eye wall on their tail, Will and Breeze take over a truck.
 After a struggle with Perkins, the eye wall sucks the money out of one of the trucks and then the truck itself.
 Perkins is then killed after his own detached trailer crushes him.
 When Breeze's truck engine backfires and burns, Will and Corbyn transfer him to their truck.
 However, when they attempt to rescue Sasha and Frears, they are sucked into the storm.

-William, Breeze, and Corbyn manage to outrun the storm safely, Corbyn then jokingly suggest that they should flee to Mexico with the money as there is no witness, while the truck continues to drive off into the sunshine.
+Will, Breeze, and Corbyn manage to outrun the storm safely.
+Corbyn then jokingly suggests that they should flee to Mexico with the money as there is no witness, while the truck continues to drive off into the sunshine.